 Location: 42 km north of Paris, in Hauts de France region.

-Best time to go: anytime when the weather is nice.
+Best time to go to Senlis: anytime when the weather is nice.

-How to reach Senlis from Paris: take the train from Paris Gare du Nord to Chantilly (59 min).
-Then take the bus line 15, 20 min ride every 30 min.
+Take the train from Paris Gare du Nord to Chantilly-Gouvieux (30 min, hourly) and then take the bus #15 (20 min ride every 30 min).
 The bus schedule changes often, to be sure of the schedule check the tourism website on the link below.
-You can see all the transportation options here
+You can see all the transportation options (public transportation or by car) here

 More Information: Office de Tourisme de Senlis